 For full details on dining, see the full article here.
 But you can expect dining to be open.
 Sit down dining will be limited and reservations will be required.
 Quick service dining will be available and mobile ordering is encouraged.

-Mickey's Not So Scary Halloween Party: OPEN
+Mickey's Not So Scary Halloween Party: CANCELLED

-Extra Magic Hours: CLOSED
+Extra Magic Hours: CANCELLED

 Disney has cancelled all Extra Magic Hours during the pandemic.

-Shows (Parades, Fireworks, Etc): CLOSED OR LIMITED
+Shows (Parades, Fireworks, Etc): CANCELLED OR LIMITED